qwaneu/qwaneu.github.io/_drafts/legacy-devops-strategy.md

 Ad Men made us think about the work of writer Willem Elsschot, who was an Ad Men himself.
 In particular the novels "Lijmen" (Glueing) and "Het Been" (The Leg), which revolves around a kind of scam set in the 1930s that is still around today.
 There doesn't seem to be an english translation, but [Wikipedia has a reasonable enlish summary of the movie](https://en.wikipedia.org/wiki/Lijmen/Het_Been).

-Credits: Marc Evers for editing, and also thinking of Elsschot.
+Credits: Marc Evers for editing, and also thinking of Willem Elsschot.

 <aside>
   <h3>@@</h3>